danfuzz/samizdat/doc/samizdat-0-lib/io.md

 Writes out the given text to the named file, using the underlying OS's functionality, and encoding the text (a string) as a stream of UTF-8 bytes.

+#### `io0Note(string) <> void`

+Writes out a newline-terminated note to the system console or equivalent.
+This is intended for debugging, and as such this will generally end up emitting to the standard-error stream.

 <br><br>